awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-transform.md

 RecordN-Attribute1, RecordN-Attribute2, RecordN-Attribute3, ..., RecordN-AttributeM
 ```

 When a batch transform job starts, Amazon SageMaker initializes compute instances and distributes the inference or preprocessing workload between them\.
+Batch Transform partitions the Amazon S3 objects in the input by key and maps Amazon S3 objects to instances\.
 When you have multiples files, one instance might process `input1.csv`, and another instance might process the file named `input2.csv`\.

 To keep large payloads below the [ `MaxPayloadInMB `](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTransformJob.html#SageMaker-CreateTransformJob-request-MaxPayloadInMB             ) limit, you can split an input file into several mini\-batches\.
 For example, you might create a mini\-batch from `input1.csv` by including only two of the records\.